1300 241 141

 • Excluded

-• Secure car parking at Hotel Renmark (your meeting point)
+• Secure carparking at Hotel Renmark (meeting point).

-• All meals showcasing local produce and all beverages including premium Riverland wines and beer, juice and coffee
+• All meals showcasing regional produce, plus premium Riverland wine, beer, juice and coffee.

 Itinerary